-Done correctly, a sponsorship letter is an effective way to let potential sponsors know who you are and what you do.
+Done correctly, a sponsorship letter effectively lets potential sponsors know who you are and what you do.
 More importantly, though, it should leave them in no doubt about what you can do for them.

 What makes a good sponsorship letter?

-Typically, when an organisation sends a letter seeking sponsorship, it is usually all about what the organisation wants.
-This is the wrong approach.
+Typically, when an organization sends a sponsorship letter, it is usually about what it wants.
+Unfortunately, this is the wrong approach.

 In some ways, a sponsorship letter is like a direct sales letter.